adamnaamani/handbook/pages/machine-learning.md

 ![Machine Learning](/images/machine-learning.jpg)

-> "Gives computers the ability to learn without being explicitly programmed."
+> "_Gives computers the ability to learn without being explicitly programmed._"

-> "The most advanced AVMs use regression models to predict how small differences between properties influence a property’s value."
+> "_The most advanced AVMs use regression models to predict how small differences between properties influence a property’s value._"

-> With machine learning, what we are trying to do, essentially, is find out that if we are given a large amount of data (pairs of X and corresponding y), can we write an algorithm to figure out the optimal values of W and b?
+> "_With machine learning, what we are trying to do, essentially, is find out that if we are given a large amount of data (pairs of X and corresponding y), can we write an algorithm to figure out the optimal values of W and b?_"

 ## Table of Contents
 1. [Courses](#courses)